Configuration Management Database:

 An easy way to shift to a more proactive approach is to focus on your Configuration Management Database (CMDB).

 What are the benefits of CMDB?

-Relationship Mapping: Relationships between Configuration Item (CI), such as links between servers and applications, can easily be mapped within CMDB.
+Relationship Mapping: Relationships between Configuration Items (CI’s), such as links between servers and applications, can easily be mapped within the CMDB.

 Incident, problem and change management: A CMDB should be constantly used with nearly all ITIL processes, namely incident, problem and change management.

 If you’re using an IT Service Management tool like ServiceNow, having an accurate CMDB will also allow you to automate some catalogue items.

 As the ‘self-serve’ strategy is so rife right now, your company could get some very quick wins by just having an accurate CMDB.

 Financial Management: Accurate CMDB’s allow for valuable improvements, such as optimisation and cost savings.
 IT Financial Management Systems, such as ClearCost, can pull CI information to add real value.